dwrobel/flatcam/README.md

 22.05.2019

 - Geo Editor - added a new editor tool, Eraser
-- PEP8 cleanup of the Geo Editor
+- some PEP8 cleanup of the Geo Editor
+- fixed some selection issues in the new tool Eraser in Geometry Editor
+- updated the translation files

 21.05.2019